 Network Administration Certificates and Degree

 Network Administration awards were designed to stack.
-Start by earning your Marketable Skills award in as little as one semester as a full-time student.
+Start by earning your Occupational Skills Award in as little as one semester as a full-time student.
 Continue on to earn a certificate in Local Area Network Systems, in as little as one year, then complete your Associate of Applied Science degree in either Local Area Network Systems – Network Administration or Local Area Network Systems – Security Administration Specialization.

 You can also earn your certificate in Local Area Network Systems through the Information Technology Institute, a one-year program that enables you to take classes in afternoon blocks.